I’m sitting in my apartment in New York City going through emails when this contest from The New York Code + Design Academy* catches my eye.

 You Might Also Like

 Founder of Diversability.
-Former Goldman Sachs investment banker turned techie.
+Former Goldman Sachs investment banker turned social entrepreneur.
 Featured in Forbes, The Wall Street Journal, The Huffington Post, Fortune Magazine, and more.
 Graduate of Georgetown University.
-Based in New York City.
+Based in San Francisco.